fralau/mkdocs-mermaid2-plugin/webdoc/docs/troubleshooting.md

           tertiaryColor: '#fff'
 ```

-Due to the change of javascript library format as of mermaid.js ***as ofs
+Due to the change of javascript library format as of mermaid.js **as of
 version 10.0**, this did not work any more (but it worked for lower versions).

-This was fixed in version 1.0.7 of the mkdocs-mermaid2 library
+This was fixed in version 1.0.8 of the mkdocs-mermaid2 library
 ([see github issue for a full description](https://github.com/mermaid-js/mermaid/issues/4672)).

 **Upgrade mkdocs-mermaid2 to the most recent version.**